Pfizer · Generative AI · Enterprise SaaS

 Dual-panel layout built for future features

-The core screen uses a right panel for Gen AI inputs, filters, and generation controls — and a left side panel for user context, settings, and menu items that don't exist yet.
-The left rail was designed explicitly as a future feature slot, so every new capability has a home without restructuring the primary workspace.
+Right panel for Gen AI inputs and generation controls.
+Left rail designed explicitly as a future feature slot — every new capability has a home without restructuring the primary workspace.

 Parameters visible at output time

-Generated content is shown alongside a text description of the parameters that produced it — brand, tone, format, constraints.
-This was a trust decision: marketers needed to see not just what was generated, but why, so they could evaluate output against the inputs rather than judging content in a vacuum.
+Generated content shown alongside the parameters that produced it — brand, tone, format, constraints.
+Marketers needed to see not just what was generated, but why, before they could defend it in a review meeting.

 Feedback capture as a first-class feature

-Detailed feedback mechanisms for generated content and translation were built in from the start — not as a product analytics play, but as a mechanism for improving the language model with real pharmaceutical marketing data.
-The loop between user judgment and model improvement was a design requirement, not an engineering afterthought.
+Feedback mechanisms built in from the start — not as a product analytics play, but to improve the language model with real pharmaceutical marketing data.
+The loop between user judgment and model improvement was a design requirement, not an afterthought.

 Design–engineering bridge on generation constraints

-Leveraged direct collaboration with developers to translate engineering constraints into interaction design decisions: generation attempt limits, duplicate content handling, and content saving behavior.
-These weren't edge cases — they were load-bearing behaviors in a regulated environment where every generated output is a potential compliance artifact.
+Generation attempt limits, duplicate content handling, content saving behavior — engineering constraints that arrived mid-design and each required a full design response.
+Load-bearing behaviors in a regulated environment where every output is a potential compliance artifact.

 Copy generation workflow